CUBW/DroneMotionCapture/README.md

 #### Raspberry Pi Settings
 To configure Raspberry Pi we opted to SSH into Pi's command line over network.
 Since during the Pi's OS flasing, we uploaded the settings for Pi to connect automatically to our wifi network.
 We simply need to find the assigned IP address our local network has given our PI.

-1.Locate your routers "Dynamic Host Configuration Protocal Client Table" or "DHCP Cliets List" (This step may vary depending on router and firewall settings on wifi network...)
+1. Locate your routers "Dynamic Host Configuration Protocal Client Table" or "DHCP Cliets List" (This step may vary depending on router and firewall settings on wifi network...)
 In our case the IP address asigned to our drone is XXX.XXX.X.101, (Note I've put X placeholder in for security, the IP address will be all numbers).
 Also keep note of our Ground Control Computer in this case "Jayden's Laptop" with IP of XXX.XXX.X.106.

 <img src="documentation_images/DHCP_clients.png" width="400" height="60" alt="My Image">

-2.Open Powershell or equivilant.
+2. Open Powershell or equivilant.
 Type "ssh robotics@XXX.XXX.X.XXX" XXX.XXX.X.XXX being the IP of the Pi we observed earlier.

 <img src="documentation_images/power_shell_shh.png" width="400" height="20" alt="My Image">

-3.If connecting to Pi for first time (Or Ip has been reset for any reason), type "yes" for saving device.
+3. If connecting to Pi for first time (Or Ip has been reset for any reason), type "yes" for saving device.

 <img src="documentation_images/power_shell_type_yes.png" width="400" height="70" alt="My Image">

-4.You will then be prompted to type in a password.
+4. You will then be prompted to type in a password.
 *NOTE: the username (in this case robotics) and password for PI are set when Flashing OS onto SD card, you should have them written down or saved somewhere.
 Refer to Section "Firmware" subsection "Rasberry PI" step #8 if you are confused...

 <img src="documentation_images/power_shell_save_c.png" width="400" height="20" alt="My Image">